 Real Tequila doesn’t ever have worms in it — however some cheaper alcohols and knock-offs that some bars use as replacements do contain a dead worm in the bottle, which sort of definitely makes them non-vegan.

 But actual Tequila from most bars doesn’t contain worms and store-bought brand-name tequila never has worms in the process, be it in the bottle or during brewing.
-Tequila is traditionally always worm-free, and thus real tequila brands don’t add that nonsense cruelty to it just for a marketing ploy.
+Tequila is traditionally always worm-free.

 Are Margarita's Vegan-Friendly?

 Margaritas are the most popular drink made of Tequila, and they’re essentially always vegan, much like the Tequila used in them.
 Some Margaritas are made with honey as a sweetener, so just make sure it’s not some fancy “lemon-honey” margarita and you should be good to go vegan-wise.